-On June 22, 2016, the University Hospitals Kingston Foundation (UHKF) Board of Directors slate was confirmed.
-The Board of UHKF is responsible for fundraising, investment and granting for all three of Kingston’s hospital corporations – Kingston General Hospital, Hotel Dieu Hospital and Providence Care.
+On June 21, 2017, the University Hospitals Kingston Foundation (UHKF) Board of Directors slate was confirmed.
+The Board of UHKF is responsible for fundraising, investment and granting for the Kingston Health Sciences Centre and Providence Care.

 Andrew has taught segments of the Business Law component of the Law Society of Upper Canada Bar Admission Course and is a former sessional lecturer in computer assisted legal research at the Queen’s University Faculty of Law.
 Andrew has served on the Board of the Kingston Access Bus, and is currently a member of the Board of the Greater Kingston Chamber of Commerce.
 Andrew is serving his first term as Vice Chair of the UHKF Board.

 Vice-Chair Elizabeth Wilson – Born and raised in Kingston, Liz spent several years as Community Relations manager at the Kingston Whig Standard working with many community organizations on fundraising campaigns and special events.
 She is a past board member of the Salvation Army, the Marine Museum of the Great Lakes and Hotel Dieu Hospital.
 While on the board of HDH, Liz was a member of the Resources Planning Committee, the Ethics Committee and the Accreditation Committee.
 Liz and her husband Sandy have three adult daughters and four grandchildren.